Vrushil2510/It-Support-Home-Labs/README.md

 ## About me

-Final-semester Computer Science student based in Ontario, looking to bring hands-on infrastructure and support experience into an IT Support, Junior Sysadmin, or Software role.
+Final-semester Computer Science student based in Ontario, looking to bring hands-on infrastructure and support experience into an IT Support, Junior Sysadmin role, Service Desk Analyst, Desktop Support Technician, or Help Desk Support Specialist.